Expert medical and surgical care in Thailand

 ACL reconstruction in Thailand costs 50–70% less than equivalent procedures in the US ($12,000–$24,000), Australia (A$10,000–A$20,000), and UK (£8,800–£18,000).
 The arthroscopic equipment, graft fixation devices, and rehabilitation protocols are identical.
 The savings reflect lower hospital and surgeon fees, not a difference in the procedure itself.

-Types of ACL Reconstruction in Thailand
+Types of ACL Reconstruction

 Graft selection is the most important decision after confirming the need for surgery.
-Each graft type has distinct advantages — your surgeon recommends based on your sport, age, anatomy, and activity goals.
+Each graft type has distinct advantages.
+Your surgeon recommends based on your sport, age, anatomy, and activity goals.

 Hamstring Tendon Autograft